Program

 - Anna Valros, University of Helsinki (UH), Finland

-- Bas Rodenburg, WUR,
+- Bas Rodenburg, WUR, The Netherlands

 - Jarkko Niemi, LUKE, Finland